 Supporting documents from the land council

 The NLC or CLC must submit all of the following to the brands registrar:

-- A letter from the land council's legal advisor or solicitor that confirms the terms of the agreement.
-The letter must show that the land council consents and has no objections to the application being approved.
+- a letter from the land council's legal advisor or solicitor that confirms the terms of the agreement and show that the land council consents and has no objections to the application being approved

 Share this page: